bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 February 8, 2015

-Distance: 13.5 km
+Distance: 13.5 km (8.4 mi)

-Cumulative Elevation Gain: 577 m
+Cumulative Elevation Gain: 577 m (1893 ft)

 After climbing a few rewarding unnamed peaks by Highway 532, I was searching for another when I came across a J-shaped ridge.
 I was especially drawn to the cutline running up it.
 It doesn't pass near the top of the J where the summit is, but it does reach the bottom of the J. Significantly, the cutline takes the brunt of the elevation gain leaving only a ridgewalk to finish the climb.
 Since the cutline is such a prominent feature, I called the little mountain “Cutline Ridge.”

 I parked at the east end of Willow Creek Bridge on Highway 532 and made my way up Willow Creek trail.
-It's actually a dirt road and usually icy in the winter.
+It's a dirt road that's usually icy in the winter.
 In half an hour I came to a side road branching left to Willow Creek.
 After crossing the frozen creek, I passed through a small meadow to reach a road.
 This short road merges with a north-south cutline, but before reaching Iron Creek, I turned right to follow another short road.
 This accesses the east-west cutline, my ascent route.

 The cutline crosses a couple of good-sized meadows before plunging into trees and launching up the steep east end of Cutline Ridge.
 Partway up, I took note of an intersecting road on my right; I wondered if I could use it on my descent.